How to Set up a Zendesk Azure DevOps Integration: The Complete 2024 Guide

 Step 6: Start Synchronizing Tickets

-Now that your connection is set up, you can sit back and wait for tickets to be synchronized.
+Now that your connection is ready, you can sit back and wait for tickets to start syncing.
 Synchronization happens regularly, but not immediately, so make a coffee and wait before checking back in.

 Conclusion